 The best record players and turntables are busy again.
 Vinyl records are making a comeback — especially among the “Indie” small record companies.
 The records are from both the lesser known as well the well known artists.
 Certainly vinyl isn’t as big as it once was, but playing it does require a record player.
 Heck, if you still have any old LP’s lying around or in storage (see how many names there are for vinyl compared to “CD”?), you’re going to need to jump back to analog to listen to them.
+Compare this turntable with our Oval USB turntable is one slickly designed record player page if you’re not sure this is the right choice for you.
+If you like this turntable, you should also read our review of the turntable guitar.

 That’s where the Pyle PLTTB8UI Classic Vinyl Turntable comes in.
 The look is right from the times: silver highlights amidst a pebbled “leather” looking vinyl.
 Take a whiff and you feel transported back to a simpler age when In-A-Gadda-Da-Vida was considered high art.
+You may want to compare this to the Symbol modern record player.

 Open the lid, which stays up through a locking tab, reveals the platter and tonearm.
 You’ll need to remove a small tab holding the tonearm down before using it — then you remove the plastic cover over the needle and you’re all set.
 There’s a ridiculously tiny tab inset next to the tonearm for changing the speed from 33 to 45 to 78: a set screw near the top right of the platter can be adjusted to alter the speed of the monitor should the record not sound up to snuff (this is also used to lock the platter for transportation).
 A slot on the front left holds a 45 adapter also.
 In general I don’t recommend playing 78’s because they’re hell on needles.
 But since you can digitally send them to a computer, a single play can be justified — it’s a fact that there are some 78’s that never have been duplicated on any other playable medias.